The Breuss Massage: A Gentle, Healing Approach to Spinal Health

 The Many Benefits of receiving a Breuss Massage

 People often describe the Breuss Massage as “the most relaxing treatment I’ve ever had” - and with good reason.
-Below are some of its most appreciated benefits:
+Below are some of its most appreciated benefits.
+Many clients report:

 The gentle, rhythmic strokes of the Breuss Massage help soothe the autonomic nervous system, allowing the body to shift from the stress-driven fight-or-flight mode into a state of rest and repair.
 Clients frequently report feeling deeply peaceful, grounded and rebalanced afterwards.

-One of the unique qualities of the Breuss Massage is its ability to gently stretch and lengthen the spine.
-Many people say it feels like waking up after a long night of restorative sleep - where the back feels lighter, freer, more open and spacious.
+Many people describe the sensation as though the spine feels longer and freer afterwards.
+Many people also say it feels like waking up after a long night of restorative sleep - where the back feels lighter, freer, more open and spacious.

 The slow movements along the spinal column help mobilise the joints and muscles without force.
-This mobilisation has a positive influence on the nervous system, especially for people who carry tension in the neck, shoulders, or lower back.
+Many people find the slow movements deeply relaxing.

 For many, this is a wonderful option when they want relief but dislike strong pressure or cracking manipulations.